Hoyasumii/avengers-endgame/README.md

 HULK (2012): [Pissed] Take the stairs!
 Hate the stairs!

 TONY STARK: All right, Cap.
-I got our scepter in the eleva
+I got our scepter in the elevat